Turning Training into Performance

 Have you ever tracked how many employees are sent to training every year?
 We’re probably about to be stoned here, but the fact is that most likely many of these are just a waste of time.
-HR professionals work with a variety of training programs (some of them organized indoors, some are bought from the training organizations) mostly because “every company needs to have employee training”.
+HR specialists work with a variety of training programs (some of them organized indoors, some are bought from the training organizations) mostly because “every company needs to have employee training”.
 It is even supposed to help with talents attraction and retention.
 But have many of them evaluated the payback of the training programs?

 How much a training really costs

 It’s not only what you pay the training facilities and various organizations that undertake to teach your staff to be magicians.
 Don’t forget to add up:

 how much you pay your employee during these days;

 how much the transport and accommodation cost (in case he’s lucky enough to travel somewhere far for training);

 how much you pay someone who replaces her during her studies;

 how much you pay your HR specialists who spent time choosing the appropriate training program and arranging the participation.